-As you can see in these pictures from other Gilda’s Clubs, they come in many different kinds of buildings.
+As you can see from these pictures of other Gilda’s Clubs, they don’t all look alike.

 An appropriate club site will be an important factor in the accessibility, visibility and attractiveness of the club.
 The club will be located in the Lakes Region of New Hampshire.
 The clubhouse will need ample parking and handicapped accessibility.
 On site parking is important.
 A minimum of 30 parking spots will be needed.